ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 ### Model configuration

-The core configuration will include the configuration details for each individual science model.
+The loaded configuration should include the configuration details for each individual science model.
 These are now used to initialise each requested model using the {meth}`~virtual_rainforest.core.base_model.BaseModel.from_config` method defined for each model.
 This method checks that the configuration is valid for the science